Copyright 2014 Heritage Oak Park CDD. All rights reserved. Management Provided by Inframark

 Residents of Heritage Oak Park who are registered voters in the state of Florida may vote for CDD Supervisors.
 Residents of Florida who are not in Florida during the election may vote for CDD Supervisors by absentee ballot.

-Residents who wish to run for the CDD Board should contact the District Manager at Severn Trent for detailed information.
+Residents who wish to run for the CDD Board should contact the District Manager at Inframark for detailed information.
 The attached document summarizes the qualification process.

 In order to carry out its responsibilities, the CDD develops an annual budget and levies non-ad valorem taxes on property within Heritage Oak Park.
 The Charlotte County Tax Assessor collects the taxes from homeowners and returns them to the CDD.